'I apologise to the fans on behalf of the team. We really appreciate the support we’ve been getting.'

-Peterborough United skipper makes apology and players will take collective responsibility after Oxford United horror show, but
+Peterborough United skipper makes apology and players will take collective responsibility after Oxford United horror show

 Posh went down 5-0 after a host of individual errors.
 In the opening 30 minutes two goals were conceded because of sloppy passes close to their own goal while two great scoring chances were spurned at the other end.